Banz99/Nier-Texture-Manager/README.md

 # Nier-Texture-Manager
 This project is created to extract and repack textures from the game, rearranging pointers in the internal files whenever needed.
+It should be particularly useful for those trying to translate the Ui textures in the game.
 Please keep in mind that repacking textures with resolution different from the original, while supported, will likely cause the game to crash or not load properly.

 Uses LZO decompression library from: http://www.oberhumer.com/opensource/lzo/ and the C# port located at: http://wallaceturner.com/lzo-for-c.